 Parse a userinfo response as fully structured JSON rather than as a key-value map.

-Customers can use IP allowlisting in their Marketing Cloud account.
+Customers can use IP allowlisting.
 To reduce the possibility of a service disruption, we recommend that third-party applications, such as AppExchange and implementation partners, publish or communicate your service’s IP range to your customers so that they can add it to their own allowlist.

-Multitenant AppExchange partners that use web app integrations with Marketing Cloud must be prepared to construct their customers’ v2/token endpoint if your application's status is 'Published'.
-Your application receives the customer’s Marketing Cloud subdomain, or
+Multitenant AppExchange partners that use web app integrations must be prepared to construct their customers’ v2/token endpoint if your application's status is 'Published'.
+Your application receives the customer’s subdomain, or

-tssd, and an authorization code after the customer has authorized your application by logging in to Marketing Cloud, as part of the authorization code grant type for web app integrations.
+tssd, and an authorization code after the customer has authorized your application as part of the authorization code grant type for web app integrations.
 When you request a token on the customer’s behalf, you must use the customer’s subdomain, or

 tssd, if your application's status is 'Published'.
-For applications with 'In Development' status, you can use the authentication base URI available on the API integration component in Marketing Cloud Installed Packages.
+For applications with 'In Development' status, you can use the authentication base URI available on the API integration component in Installed Packages.

 Multi-tenant AppExchange apps use the same client ID and client secret for all of their customers.
-Marketing Cloud automatically enables this as part of the AppExchange app publishing and installation process.
+This capability is automatically enabled as part of the AppExchange app publishing and installation process.